MarcelWaechter/sapui5/docs/06_SAP_Fiori_Elements/further-features-of-the-field-f49a0f7.md

 ## Editability of the Field

-There are different ways in which a field can be marked as editable:
+There are different ways to control the editable state of a field:

 1.  `Core.Computed`
 2.  `Core.Immutable`
 3.  `Common.FieldControl`